BioServe Culture Apparatus (BCA) - 11.22.16

 - Eight BCAs can fit into the CGBA, allowing several different experiments to be set up or conducted at one time.
 Each experiment can be conducted separately via time course or thermal control for activation and termination.

 The BCA allows passive gas exchange within a sterile environment provided by containment in Teflon® or silicone culture bags.
 Four 30-ml culture bags provide a total culture volume of 120-ml.
 Two 50-ml syringes are used for incremental injections of media or fixative, and four 5-ml vaccutainers are provided for independent culture sampling with or without fixative.
 The CGBA can support eight BCA time-course experiments with independent temperature control between -10 and 37 °C. The Commercial Generic Bioprocessing Apparatus (CGBA) Isothermal Containment Module (ICM) v.4 and 5 provides highly accurate temperature control between -10 and 37 °C. Eight areas that allow temperature to be individually controlled are available inside the CGBA when it is loaded with the BioServe Culture Apparatus (BCA) hardware.
-The CGBA ICM v.4 and 5 are fully equipped with data, video, and telemetry electronics to allow remote operation, and they can be equipped with a number of bioprocessing inserts, including the BCA.
-Operations
+The CGBA ICM v.4 and 5 are fully equipped with data, video, and telemetry electronics to allow remote operation, and they can be equipped with a number of bioprocessing inserts, including the BCA. ^ back to top

 - The BioServe Culture Apparatus (BCA) is flown inside the Commercial Generic Bioprocessing Apparatus (CGBA) unit; v.4 and 5 are currently operating onboard the International Space Station (ISS).